-Arrive in Delhi, India from home.
+Arrive in Delhi from our Nepal trip or from home.
 Our local agent will transfer you from the airport to the hotel.
 If you would like to arrive earlier, we can arrange divergent airport transfer and extra nights.

 Train ride to Ranthambhore National Park